Operation Haylift: Plot

-With their 10-year-old son Roy (Tommy Ivo), Bill (Bill Williams) and Clara Masters (Ann Rutherford) live in a ranch near Ely, Nevada.
-Bill's brother Tom (Tom Brown), recently returned from serving as a pilot in the United States Air Force, is home to work on the ranch.
-When Bill and Tom capture rustlers, they earn a $5,000 reward from George Swallow (Joe Sawyer) of the Stockman's Association.
-Bill wants to use the money to buy more ranch land but he senses Tom does not have his heart in working at the ranch.
-When Bill sends for Tom's girlfriend Pat Rogers (Jane Nigh), they marry and leave for their honeymoon in Tahoe.
+With their 10-year-old son Roy, Bill and Clara Masters live on a ranch near Ely, Nevada.
+Bill's brother Tom, recently returned from serving as an Air Force pilot, is home to work on the ranch.
+When Bill and Tom capture rustlers, they earn a $5,000 reward from George Swallow of the Stockman's Association.
+Bill wants to use the money to buy more ranch land, but he senses that Tom is not committed to working at the ranch.
+When Bill sends for Tom's girlfriend Pat Rogers, they marry and leave for their honeymoon in Lake Tahoe.

-On the way, the married couple meet Tom's old service buddy Max Maxwell (Richard Travis) and his wife.
-Max has rejoined the Air Force and is about based on true story, He and his dog had to leave for Germany to take part in the Berlin Airlift.
+On the way, the married couple meet Tom's friend Max Maxwell and his wife.
+Max has rejoined the Air Force and is about to leave for Germany to participate in the Berlin Airlift.
 Tom also rejoins and leaves with Pat for Germany.
-When his tour finishes in 1948, he's back home, where the United States is experiencing first a drought, then a massive series of 18 blizzards in 27 days, which cripples Nevada.
+When his tour finishes in 1948, Tom returns home, where the nation is experiencing a drought followed by a massive series of 18 blizzards in 27 days, which cripples Nevada.

-A state of emergency is declared and the U.S. Army and National Guard units from Nevada and neighboring states are called out.
+A state of emergency is declared, and Army and National Guard units from Nevada and neighboring states are summoned.
 In the winter, many sheep and cattle experience freezing temperatures and die of starvation.
-George Swallow calls ranchers proposing to seek the Air Force's help in dropping hay to the stranded animals.
-Bill is skeptical that the scheme will work.
+George Swallow calls ranchers, proposing to seek the Air Force's help in dropping hay to the stranded animals, but Bill is skeptical that the scheme will work.
 A fleet of 18 Fairchild C-82 Packets arrive at Fallon Airport, with Tom scheduled to fly the first mission.